1C0D/console_easy_text_edit-Blender/README.md

 * in text editor shift+ctrl+V past expanded text (C. -> bpy.context, D. -> bpy.data.)   [example](https://youtu.be/rk0CvmmCsng)
   copied from console or other...

-* added an operator in console menu: "open module file": if you type import module_name in the console or just module name,
+* added an operator in console menu: "Open Module File":
-calling this operator it will open the module file, to see the code...
+if you type: import ModuleName (or just the ModuleName), calling this operator, it will open the module file